Guides

 Access

-and the backing endpoint (GET /{business_unit}/{stage}/lineage)
+to both the page (/ui/lineage) and the backing endpoint

-Why admin-only?
+Why writer-gated?

 How It Works

-On every uncached page load the backend issues parallel async calls to six Confluent sources and merges the results into a single OpenLineage event stream.
+On every uncached page load the backend issues parallel async calls to seven Confluent sources and merges the results into a single OpenLineage event stream.
 The frontend then bootstraps a Cytoscape.js graph with a dagre layout.

 | Source | Confluent API | Contributes |